justinmillar/blogdown-proj/content/home/about.md

 # Biography

-Justin Millar is a doctoral candidate in [Denis Valle's lab](http://denisvalle.weebly.com/) at the University of Florida.
-His dissertation research is focused on developing novel models for understanding malaria epidemiology in order to promote data-driven decision making.
-Justin is also a co-manager of the [UF R Meetups](http://www.r-gators.com) and a certified [Software](https://software-carpentry.org/) and [Data Carpentry](http://www.datacarpentry.org/) instructor.
+Justin is a postdoctoral research scientist with the [Malaria Atlas Project]() at the University of Oxford's [Big Data Institute]().
+His research focuses on high resolution geospatial modelling of malaria prevalence and incidence as part of the WHO's *High burden to high impact* initiative.

 [Check out my CV.](/#cv)